 Somewhat surprisingly, diners are now requested to tip about 10% at sit-down restaurants in London.
 However, tipping is not necessary at pubs (where you place your order at the bar) or at fast-food/take away establishments.

-In many London restaurants, a service charge (usually around 10 to 12.5%) is automatically added to the bill, so either ask your waiter or look at the bill carefully before paying.
-Diners who wish to adjust (or remove) the tip must ask prior to paying, especially if using a contactless credit card.
+In many London restaurants, a service charge (usually around 10 to 12.5%) is automatically added to the bill.
+Ask your waiter or look at the bill carefully before paying.

 Where are the Best Places to Eat at in London?

-London is an enormous city – and when it comes to where to eat in London, the best restaurants are spread far and wide.
-To help fellow travelers pinpoint restaurant locations, we include a map at the end of the article that is marked with our London Famous Food top picks.
+To help fellow travelers pinpoint these locations, we include a map at the end of the article that is marked with our London Famous Food picks!

 FAMOUS FOOD OF LONDON

-Now that we covered the need-to-know facts about eating in London, it’s time to jump into our list of Must-Eat in London Foods.
-Our rundown is separated into two categories – Traditional Classics and Modern Popular.
+Now that we covered the need-to-know facts, it’s time to jump into our list of Must-Eat in London Foods.
+Our rundown is separated into two categories – Traditional and Modern.

 Traditional Food in London